pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 that is different from how they would run in production.
 However, many tests written on a day-to-day basis do not invoke the full-blown vagaries of concurrency.
 Instead, tests often want to assert that when some user action happens, an async unit of work is executed, and that causes some state to change.
 Such tests should be written in a way that is 100% deterministic.

+And even Apple agrees.
+They use a similar technique in their Async Algorithms package, and in the [documentation of one of their test helpers][async-validation-md] they justify why they think their manner of testing async sequences truly does test reality even though they are altering the runtime that schedules async work (emphasis ours):

+> Testing is a critical area of focus for any package to make it robust, catch bugs, and explain the expected behaviors in a documented manner.
+Testing things that are asynchronous can be difficult, testing things that are asynchronous multiple times can be even more difficult.
+>
+> Types that implement AsyncSequence **can often be described in deterministic actions given particular inputs**.
+For the inputs, the events can be described as a discrete set: values, errors being thrown, the terminal state of returning a nil value from the iterator, or advancing in time and not doing anything.
+Likewise, the expected output has a discrete set of events: values, errors being caught, the terminal state of receiving a nil value from the iterator, or advancing in time and not doing anything.

+Just as async sequences can often be described with a determinstic sequences of inputs that lead to a deterministic sequence of outputs, the same is true of user actions in an application.
+And so we too feel that many of the tests we write on a daily basis can be run inside `withMainSerialExecutor` and that we are not weakening the strength of those tests in the least.

-If your code has truly complex asynchronous and concurrent operations, then it may be handy to write two sets of tests: one set that targets the main executor (using `withMainSerialExecutor`) so that you can deterministically assert how the core system behaves, and then another set that targets the default, global executor.
+However, if your code has truly complex asynchronous and concurrent operations, then it may be handy to write two sets of tests: one set that targets the main executor (using `withMainSerialExecutor`) so that you can deterministically assert how the core system behaves, and then another set that targets the default, global executor.
 The latter tests will probably need to make weaker assertions due to non-determinism, but can still assert on some things.

 <div id="ActorIsolatedAndLockIsolated"></div>